Eyx4/Eyx2048Reborn/README.md

 # Eyx2048Reborn
-This is an adjusted version of the bug that I can’t fix
+This is an adjusted version of the bug that I can’t fix, Link is this:https://eyx4.github.io/Eyx2048Reborn/